YuliyaLios/cv/index.md

 * Wrote and checked construction expertise reports.
 * Calculated and verified civil building projects' estimates.
 * Assessed the state of buildings and constructions.
-* ProvideD consultation about existing regulatory and technical documentation.
+* Provided consultation about existing regulatory and technical documentation.

 ## Volunteering for